gdbooks/3DCollisions/Chapter5/picking.md

 ![IM49](Image49.gif)

 We just have to do the inverse of this!
 Instead of object * model * projection, we do object * inverse(model) * inverse(projection).
 You get the idea!

+##Un-project

+It's time to implement an "Unproject" function.
+I'm adding this to my __Collisions.cs__ file.